sstanytska/company_package/README.md

 ***atop_installation.yml**

 This playbook installs on Centos/RedHat.
 Atop is not available on Ubuntu.
 It is safe to run the playbook

+****5Glogfile.yml***
 I was able to create the playbook, and I created a project under my name "Roman's Project".
 Within this project you have atop-installation.yml file.
 Use it to install on Centos/Redhat Systems.
 Unfortunately atop is not available for Ubuntu.
 Please let me know if you have any questions.
-For more instructions please read README file
+For more instructions please read README file.